nicolad/vadim.blog/blog/qlib-ai-quant-workflow-adarnn/index.md

    - **IC (Pearson)** for linear correlation.
    - **Rank IC (Spearman)** for ordinal correlation.
 5. **Daily IC Series** / **Daily Rank IC Series**: You get a time-series of how well your scores predicted returns each day.
-6. **Plot or Return Figure**: The function can plot in a notebook or return the figure object.
+6. **Plot or Return Figure**: The function can either plot in a notebook or return the figure object.
 7. **Analysis & Strategy**: Evaluate how effectively your scores correspond to profit opportunities.

 ---